Transparency

 • 9€ for the Plausible analytics monthly subscription

-• 0,85€ Stripe fee when I issued a refund (they keep that original transaction fee of 85 euro cents)
+• 0,85€ Stripe fee when I issued a refund (as Stripe kept that original transaction fee of 85 euro cents)

 • 0,31€ Stripe transaction fee